makingspace/transmissions/README.md

 #### Trigger Behavior

-To keep the abstraction level in your code, you do not want to ever query for Notifications other than when listing them.
+To keep the abstraction level in your code, you **only** want to query for Notifications when listing them.
 This is why we added behaviors:

 * DEFAULT – A new notification is created each time the message is triggered
 * DELETE_AFTER_PROCESSING – The notification will be deleted once it's processed successfully